smidazai/scan_functional/supplementary.md

 The detected cluster contains 45 observations.
-To assess significance, we perform $B$ permutations on the data and count how many times the scan statistic is less than the observed value.
+To assess significance, we perform $B$ permutations on the data and count how many times the scan statistic is less than the observed value. nhh

 ``` r
 p_value_np <- 0